-Lake City Secondary School Student Course Selection Handbook 2024 - 2025 Grades 10 to 12 Our school website is www.sd27.bc.ca/LCSSWL FALCONS CAREER PROGRAMS CAREER LIFE CONNECTIONS 12 (MCLC 12) Career Life Connections 12 (MCLCB12) 2 credits, is a three-part course completed outside of the timetable; the Career Life Connections Online course, 30 hours of Work/Volunteer Experience and the Capstone Project.
+Lake City Secondary School Student Course Selection Handbook 2025 - 2026 Grades 10 to 12 Our school website is www.sd27.bc.ca/LCSSWL FALCONS CAREER PROGRAMS CAREER LIFE CONNECTIONS 12 (MCLC 12) Career Life Connections 12 (MCLCB12) 4 credits is a three-part course completed outside of the timetable; the Career Life Connections Online course, 30 hours of Work/Volunteer Experience and the Capstone Project.
 This course is a required course to Graduate.
-Career Life Connections 11 (CLC 11) (MCLCA12), is an online Moodle course that is required by all the grade 11 students.
+Career Life Connections 11 (CLC 11) (MCLCA12) is an online Moodle course that is required by all the grade 11 students.
 Career Life Connections may be completed during the summer prior to the grade 11 school year and must be completed by the end of Grade 11.
 The CLC online course consists of personal development, career life planning, and communication skills.
 The Work/Volunteer Experience Application needs to be handed to Ms. Palmer in the Career Centre by September 30th of the Grade 12 year so that the paperwork can be printed out and completed by the student.
 This can be done once the student has completed their Career Life Education 10 course.
 CAPSTONE PROJECT: What is a Capstone?
 Students will use innovation, cross-curricular knowledge, and critical thinking skills in an area of interest as the basis for the project, which is applicable to a real-world concept.
 In short, the student chooses a passion project of their choice, finds a mentor, draws up a proposal, carries out their project, creates a portfolio (collection of the work), and completes a presentation and reflection.
 The student receives their project package at the start of grade 11 to allow plenty of time to complete the course.
 This course is completed outside of the timetable.
 All three above sections of the Career Life Connections 12 course are a requirement to Graduate.
 Please see specific dates for each section to be submitted to the Career Centre during the beginning of your grade 12 year.
 CAREER LIFE EDUCATION (MCLE-10) Career Life Education (CLE) consists of 120 hours of course work in grade 10 covering Personal Development, Connections to the Community and Career Life Plans.
 Personal Development includes self-assessment in career research, life-long learning, grad requirements and personal finances.
 Connections to the Community includes global trends and the gig economy.
 Career Life Plans include relation to essential career skills, employability skills, work safety and labour and market trends, and finish with an awareness of overall life balance.
-(Also found in the foundation course section) Extra Career Program Offerings University English 1100 (PV---2A-HD) In English 1100 students will explore the practices of reading and writing in scholarly contexts.
-Students will read and analyze scholarly journal articles from a variety of disciplines and develop their abilities to compose in the genres and sub-genres of academic writing, including incorporating research and documentation in a grammatically correct style.
-Upon successful completion of this course, students will earn credits from both TRU and graduation credits from LCS.
-These credits are considered dual credits.
-The credits count as graduation credits on the student's post-secondary transcript.
-Pre-requisite: English Studies 12/English First Peoples 12 with a minimum of 73% YOUTH WORK IN TRADES 11 & 12 - APPRENTICESHIP (MWRK-1A) (MWRK-2A) This program is intended to ease the transition to the workforce, specifically into the trades.
+(Also found in the foundation course section) Extra Career Program Offerings YOUTH WORK IN TRADES 11 & 12 - APPRENTICESHIP (MWRK-1A) (MWRK-2A) This program is intended to ease the transition to the workforce, specifically into the trades.
 It provides excellent opportunities for students to get paid workplace-based training in a wide range of apprenticeable trades.
 Students earn 4 high school credits for each 120 hours worked, to a maximum of 16 credits or 480 hours.
 The 480 hours become part of their first-year apprenticeship once the student finishes high school.
 Students may work as an apprentice on weekends, holidays or during the evenings.
 Some apprentices are able to arrange working hours into their school schedule.
 Students may sign up with the Career Centre as an apprentice at any time during the school year.
 Course Requirements: 15+ years of age and in grade 10, 11, or 12.